MaryannGitonga/Weather-Flask-App/README.md

 # Weather-Flask-App
-Weather App created using Flask which craws the Open Weather Map API to read the weather reults of the city requested.
+Weather App created using Flask which crawls the Open Weather Map API to read the weather reults of the city requested.

 ## Motivation
 To refresh my knowledge on Flask and simple API integration